-All students must submit an updated record of immunizations prior to the beginning of the school year.
+In accordance with DC Council Code Title 38 Chapter 5, all students must submit an updated record of immunizations annually.
 Students found to be in noncompliance with the appropriate immunizations for their age level will be prohibited from attending school until the relevant vaccine(s) are administered to the student.
-Annual physical exams are required as well.
-All inquiries relating to immunizations or physical exams should be directed to the KDES nurse at (202) 651-5046 (V) or (202) 559-5082 (VP).
-If documentation is required during the school year, continued attendance is contingent upon timely compliance with the nurse's requests for medical forms.
+All inquiries relating to immunizations should be directed to the KDES nurse at (202) 651-5046 (V) or (202) 559-5082 (VP).